-Sally's husband was often abusive.
+Sally's husband was often nasty and mean.
 One morning, over breakfast, Hank began yelling at her because she was on the phone instead of keeping him company.
 Later, after Hank went to work, Sally picked up his shirts from the laundry, ran some other errands for him, and decided to cook his favorite dish for dinner.
 Do you think Sally did the right thing?

 Similarly, Tommy believed that kindness would overcome unkindness.
 He sent flowers to his wife whenever she flared up at him, hoping this gesture would put her in a good mood.
 Instead, it only encouraged her to flare up at him even more.
 If Tommy understood the psychological Law of Effect, he would not repay his wife's unkindness with kindness but with a firm, assertive response that clearly expressed his unhappiness.